NimbleArchitect/auto-home/docs/javascript.md

 ```

 ## obj.countdown(name, milliseconds, function)
-creates or restarts a timer called name, name is a timer identifier so must be unique, when the number of miliseconds have elapsed the timer calls function, if countdown is called again before the timer reaches zero the timer is reset.
+creates or restarts a timer called name, name is a timer identifier so must be unique, when the number of seconds have elapsed the timer calls function, if countdown is called again before the timer reaches zero the timer is reset.

 to remove the timer set milliseconds to 0